 As this is a 'spectrum disorder', the symptoms, abilities, and characteristics are expressed in many different combinations and in any degree of severity.
 Hence, children with autism vary widely in their cognitive, language, and social abilities, with a variety of strengths and weaknesses.
-At one end of the spectrum, we may find a mute child, crouched in a corner of the room, spinning a paper clip over and over again for hours; at the other end of the spectrum is a university researcher in the Mathematics department.
+At one end of the spectrum, we may find a mute child, crouched in a corner of the room, spinning a paper clip over and over again for hours; at the other end of the spectrum is a highly verbal, mathematically and scientifically gifted boy in the Integrated Programme, but with significant difficult social difficulties.